wstenhouse/youtube-dl-Interface/README.md

 ```
 > Type Youtube Username
 ```
-Here you can type the username of the YouTube channel you wish to download from.
+Here you can type the username of the YouTube channel you wish to download from. (e.g. majesticcasual)

 Then:
 ```
 > Type Starting Number [1 = 1st Video, 30 = 30th Video etc...]
 ```
 This the the starting video you wish to download.

 Lastly
 ```
 > Type Max Downloads [Leave blank to download all]
 ```
 This is the maximum number of videos you wish to download.

 **That's it!
 The script should start the download and then add all the metadata to the tracks, the files in the 'Metadata Added' folder are the ones you should use.
-The others can be deleted.'**
+The others can be deleted.**